 Executive Vice President and Chief Legal Officer, NiSource Inc.

-As a member of the senior management team at NiSource, a Fortune 500 energy delivery company, Carrie J. Hightman oversees all legal functions, ethics, compliance, and environmental health and safety.
-Previously, Hightman served as president of AT&T Illinois (formerly SBC), which she led through a series of public policy initiatives that helped AT&T evolve from a traditional telephone company into a provider of diversified communications and entertainment services.
+As executive vice president and chief legal officer at NiSource Inc., Carrie J. Hightman oversees all legal functions, ethics, compliance, and environmental health and safety issues at the Fortune 500 energy delivery company.
+Previously, Hightman served as president of AT&T Illinois (formerly SBC), which she led through a series of important public policy initiatives that helped AT&T evolve from a traditional telephone company into a provider of diversified communications and entertainment services.
 She also practiced telecommunications and energy law for more than 17 years and was a partner in the Chicago law firm of Schiff Hardin.
-Hightman is a former chair of the Illinois Board of Higher Education and the Illinois State Universities Retirement System.
-She currently serves as vice chair of the Telecommunications Committee of the Public Utility, Communications and Transportation Law Section of the American Bar Association and is a past chair of the Public Utility Law Section of the Chicago Bar Association.
+Hightman is a former chair of the Illinois Board of Higher Education, the Illinois State Universities Retirement System and the Public Utility Law Section of the Chicago Bar Association.
 She also serves on the boards of the Lyric Opera of Chicago, Chicago Urban League, the Abraham Lincoln Presidential Library Foundation and the Chicago Area Foundation for Legal Services.